-As described in Section 11.2, an image backup of a disk provides you with an exact logical copy of all the files on the disk.
-You should perform image backups with no interactive users on the system because of open file considerations (described in Section 11.15.1).
+As described in Section 11.2, "Understanding Types of Backups", an image backup of a disk provides you with an exact logical copy of all the files on the disk.
+You should perform image backups with no interactive users on the system because of open file considerations (described in Section 11.15.1, "Preparing to Back Up User Disks").
 Also, system performance can be affected during the backup process, so it is best to schedule the backup during the least busy times for your system.
-You can optimize the speed of the backup procedure by ensuring that certain process and system parameters are set properly (as described in Section 11.7).
+You can optimize the speed of the backup procedure by ensuring that certain process and system parameters are set properly (as described in Section 11.7, "Setting Software Parameters for Efficient Backups").